Location: Sammamish, WA

 Vice President of Engineering / Senior Project Manager

-As Vice President of Engineering and Senior Project Manager, Laura provides specialized hydrologic and hydraulic engineering, modeling, and design on OCI projects.
+As Vice President of Engineering and Senior Project Manager, Laura provides specialized hydrologic and hydraulic engineering, modeling, and design on Osborn Consulting projects.
 Laura’s professional engineering experience and background includes hydrologic and hydraulic modeling, flood reduction studies, stormwater management plans, small drainage projects and providing field direction during the placement of large woody debris.
 Her technical expertise also includes stormwater master planning, preparation of construction documents (PS&E), and capital improvement plan development.
 Laura is organized with a strong attention to detail.

 OCI Shareholder and Board Member